Corner Garden Ideas That Finally Made Me Stop Ignoring That Awkward Spot in My Yard

 How do I stop a corner garden from looking cluttered?

-When I limit the number of plants and repeat similar shapes or colors, the corner feels calm and intentional rather than crowded.
+When I limit the number of plants and repeat similar shapes or colors, the corner feels calm instead of busy.
+Empty space is not a problem to solve.

 What’s the easiest corner garden to maintain long term?

-When I stop trying to fill every inch, watering becomes easier, weeds slow down, and the corner stays neat with very little effort.
+When I stopped trying to fill every inch, watering became simpler, weeds slowed down, and the corner stayed neat without weekly attention.
+Sometimes the best maintenance strategy is designing for less work upfront.